Azure/azure-arch-enterprise-bi-and-reporting/User Guides/2-Set up Deployment.md

 These certificate files should be publicly available for your Azure subscription, and they must be secure.
 We recommend that you store the files in Azure Storage with [Shared Access Signature (SAS)](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-dotnet-shared-access-signature-part-2) support.
 This will enable you to provide the certificates as Blob files, and set the password.

+:warning: **Please note**

+It is essential to generate the certificates above with `-Provider "Microsoft Enhanced RSA and AES Cryptographic Provider"` parameter.
+Otherwise, Azure Functions will not be able to download and decrypt the certificates and the deployment will fail during the "Download Certificate" step.

 Examples:
 - Private key used by VMs to authenticate with Azure Active Directory: http://_contosoblob_.blob.core.windows.net/_certificates_/_contosoglobalcert.pfx
 - Public key of a certificate authority to allow SSL encryption from a non-public certificate: http://_contosoblob_.blob.core.windows.net/_certificates_/_contosoauthority.cer